Human Capital Management

 On average 1 in 5 U.S. adults will experience mental health illness in their life.
 In a workplace, 1 in 10 full time employees have an addiction.

 So what can employers do?
-It’s called Mental Health First Aid.
+It’s called Mental Health First Aid Training.

 Research shows that employees who go through Mental Health First Aid have an increased awareness of mental health among themselves and their co-workers.
 It allows them to recognize the signs of someone who maybe struggling and teaches them the skills to know when to reach out and what resources are available.
 Which in turn creates beneficial intervention that increases engagement and creates an environment of inclusion and support.